MuliaAndrew/BoardRpg/README.md

-# BoardRpg
+# BoardRPG
-web sevise for administration gurps playrooms
+Web sevise for creation and administration gurps playrooms